 1 finely ground up orange (I put it through the food processor)

 Mix dry ingredients in one bowl, wet ingredients in another bowl, then combine them until all is moist.
 Half fill mini baking cups.
-Bake at 350 until golden brown (about 15 minutes) If using a baking pan cook twice as long and cut into small squares once cool.
+Bake at 350 until golden brown (about 15 minutes) If using a baking pan cook twice as long and cut into small squares ( or cute cookie cutter shapes) once cool.
+I use glass sheet cakes pans, they work wonderfully for birdie bread treats.

 Birds love fresh warm birdie breads, everyone is enjoying a little piece of this birdie treat today.